D I G I T A L P R O G R A M

 We are deeply grateful to the following organizations for providing rehearsal space: Jewish Community Alliance of Southern Maine and Portland Conservatory of Music.

-Thank you to the media and promotional partners who helped share our story: Steve Feeney and The Portland Press Herald.
+Thank you to the media and promotional partners who helped share our story: Steve Feeney and The Portland Press Herald, and The Wall Street Journal.

-We are especially grateful to our housing donors: Christopher Dorion, Sable Strout and Brandon Bllnderman, and Susan and Robert Yokabaskas.
+We are especially grateful to our housing donors: Christopher Dorion, Sable Strout and Brandon Blinderman, and Susan and Robert Yokabaskas.

 Annual Giving